-In relation to the Pilgrim Springs lease rescinded by CBNA as landlord following breach of the lease by the lessee, two Proofs of Claim were filed.
+In regard to the Pilgrim Springs lease which was rescinded by CBNA, as landlord, following breach of the lease by the lessee, two Proofs of Claim were filed.
 The first, filed by PS Ltd. in the amount of \$2,875,000.50, alleges damages related to the rescission of the lease.
-The second was filed by Louis and Nancy Green, employees of PS Ltd. It alleges \$263,143 in damages representing lost wages that they allege Pilgrim Springs would have paid to them had the lease not been rescinded.
-The Greens subsequently withdrew their Proof of Claim.
-CBNA disputes the validity of each of these Pilgrim Springs Claims and will file an objection to them, in addition to exercising and asserting its Pilgrim Springs Setoff Claims.
+The second was filed by Louis and Nancy Green, employees of PS Ltd. (the "Green Claim").
+The Green Claim alleges \$263,143 in damages representing purported lost wages that they allege Pilgrim Springs would have paid to them had the lease not been rescinded.
+The Greens subsequently withdrew the Green Claim.
+The Greens recently filed an action in the Alaska Superior Court for quiet title alleging that they have succeeded to the property by adverse possession (the "Quiet Title Action").
+The Quiet Title Action was brought in violation of the automatic stay of Bankruptcy Code §362.
+CBNA served written demand on the Greens to immediately dismiss the Quiet Title Action.
+The Greens have refused to dismiss the Quiet Title Action, and CBNA will file appropriate motions in the Bankruptcy Court and seek appropriate sanctions for the Greens wilfull violation of the automatic stay.
+In addition, the Greens' claims have no merit because they were never in adverse possession of the Pilgrim Springs Property.
+Furthermore, CBNA disputes the validity of each of these Pilgrim Springs Claims and will file an objection to them, in addition to exercising and asserting its Pilgrim Springs Setoff Claims.